VitalPBX/Google_ASR_VitalPBX/README.md

 to text and return it back to the dialplan as an asterisk channel variable.

 ## Requirements<br>
-Perl          The Perl Programming Language<br>
+Perl:          The Perl Programming Language<br>
-perl-libwww   The World-Wide Web library for Perl<br>
+perl-libwww:   The World-Wide Web library for Perl<br>
-perl-libjson  Module for manipulating JSON-formatted data<br>
+perl-libjson:  Module for manipulating JSON-formatted data<br>
-IO-Socket-SSL Perl module that implements an interface to SSL sockets.<br>
+IO-Socket-SSL: Perl module that implements an interface to SSL sockets.<br>
-flac          Free Lossless Audio Codec<br>
+flac:          Free Lossless Audio Codec<br>

 Cloud Speech API key from Google (https://cloud.google.com/speech).
 Internet access in order to contact Google and get the speech data.

 ## Installation<br>
-To install copy speech-recog.agi to your agi-bin directory.
+To install copy googleasr.agi to your agi-bin directory.
-Usually this is /var/lib/asterisk/agi-bin/
-To make sure check your /etc/asterisk/asterisk.conf file

 ## Usage<br>
-agi(speech-recog.agi,[lang],[timeout],[intkey],[NOBEEP],[rtimeout],[speechContexts])
+agi(googleasr.agi,[lang],[timeout],[intkey],[NOBEEP],[rtimeout],[speechContexts])
 Records from the current channel until 2 seconds of silence are detected (this can be set by the user by the 'timeout' argument, -1 for no timeout) or the interrupt key (# by default) is pressed.
 If NOBEEP is set, no beep sound is played